panifie/PingPong.jl/docs/src/exchanges.md

 Every trade, order, asset instance, and strategy is parameterized against an `ExchangeID`, which is a type constructed from the name (`Symbol`) of an exchange.
 Currently, the bot supports CCXT with exchanges subtypes of `CcxtExchange`.

-There is only one exchange instance (one sandbox and one non-sandbox) constructed per exchange, so calling [`PingPong.Engine.Exchanges.getexchange!`](@ref) will always return the same object for each exchange.
+There is only one exchange instance (one sandbox and one non-sandbox) constructed per exchange, so calling [`PingPong.Engine.Exchanges.getexchange!`](@ref) will always return the same object for each exchange (w.r.t. `sandbox` and `account` options).
 The sandbox instance is generally a test-net with synthetic markets.
+The account name indicates which api keys to use.

 We try to parse as much info from the (CCXT) exchange such that we can fill attributes such as:
 - Markets